 The United Nations Framework Convention on Climate Change Paris Agreement of December 2015 aims to maintain the global average warming well below 2°C above the preindustrial level.
 In the Mediterranean basin, recent pollen-based reconstructions of climate and ecosystem variability over the past 10,000 years provide insights regarding the implications of warming thresholds for biodiversity and land-use potential.
 We compare scenarios of climate-driven future change in land ecosystems with reconstructed ecosystem dynamics during the past 10,000 years.
 Only a 1.5°C warming scenario permits ecosystems to remain within the Holocene variability.
 At or above 2°C of warming, climatic change will generate Mediterranean land ecosystem changes that are unmatched in the Holocene, a period characterized by recurring precipitation deficits rather than temperature anomalies.

-This article has been cited a great number of times (about 200) in the press in many countries, among others(click on the title to go to article):
+This article has been cited a great number of times (about 200) in the press in many countries, among others: